Reports Record Services Revenue; Q4 GAAP EPS increases 21%; Q4 Adjusted EPS increases 27%; 2018 Net Income up 32%

-ST. LOUIS (March 1, 2018) – Perficient, Inc. (NASDAQ: PRFT) (“Perficient”), the leading digital transformation consulting firm serving Global 2000® and other large enterprise customers throughout North America, today reported its financial results for the quarter ended December 31, 2017.
+ST. LOUIS (Feb.
+26, 2019) - Perficient, Inc. (NASDAQ: PRFT) (“Perficient”), the leading digital transformation consulting firm serving Global 2000® and other large enterprise customers throughout North America, today reported its financial results for the quarter and year ended December 31, 2018.

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased to $0.37 from $0.27 for the fourth quarter of 2016; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 27% to $0.47 from $0.37 in the fourth quarter of 2017; and

-- EBITDAS (a non-GAAP measure; see attached schedule, which reconciles to GAAP net income) increased 34% to $20.7 million from $15.4 million for the fourth quarter of 2016.
+- EBITDAS (a non-GAAP measure; see attached schedule, which reconciles to GAAP net income) increased to $21.7 million from $20.7 million in the fourth quarter of 2017.

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased to $1.23 from $1.08 for 2016; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 29% to $1.59 from $1.23 for 2017; and

 Among other recent achievements, Perficient: